bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 So we did end up publishing it and I presented it at Oakland, which is like the kind of top security conference for academics.
 So I think we were in less of a, we were not in like a theoretical cryptography venue.
 We were in like a privacy enhancing technologies kind of venue, but it was still, yeah.
-I mean, it was a big deal for the reason you pointed out, which is it hasn't been practical.
+It was a big deal for the reason you pointed out, which is it hasn't been practical.
 And I think our work was kind of one of several works that took it from being impractical to practical.
-There are now a couple, but at the time we were kind of one of the early ones that, yeah, I mean, when we told people, you know, you go to this site, and we could read Wikipedia, that was like a big deal, because I think everything else had been kind of speculative.
+There are now a couple, but at the time we were kind of one of the early ones that, when we told people you go to this site, and we could read Wikipedia, that was like a big deal, because I think everything else had been kind of speculative.
-It was like, if you were looking up a sensitive medical condition in theory and if you wanted to you know there's a lot of like hypotheticals so yeah
+It was like, if you were looking up a sensitive medical condition in theory and if you wanted to you know there's a lot of like hypotheticals

 Speaker 0: 01:30:39

-yeah the MVP demos are pretty great
+Yeah, the MVP demos are pretty great

 Speaker 1: 01:30:44

-yeah if you have ideas for other ones let me know I I want to do Ethereum and I want to do, sorry, a password checker.
+Yeah if you have ideas for other ones let me know I I want to do Ethereum and I want to do, sorry, a password checker.

 ## Password Checker